aleon1220/kiwiki/readme.md

 Don't rely on the cloud 100%.
 Have local copies of your digital material.

+The wiki is going to be divided into subcategories.
+This main Wiki will redirect to the others but will contain main commands for the OS Linux, Windows (Powershell) and Mac (terminal bash

+# Linux Bash Commands

 # To be Categorized Inbox

 ## Systemd Systemctl